PAIN AND THE PAIN CHECKLIST

 Organ-related pain.
 This may include many areas of the body.
 The underlying cause can be a nutrient deficiency, an infection, or other type of stress on the organ or gland.
 It is quite common.
 Hair analysis indicators may include high levels of toxic metals, a low sodium/potassium ratio, a high sodium/potassium ratio, low zinc and others, as well.

-medical terminology, and a yin condition can definitely cause many types of
+yin in Chinese medical terminology, and a yin condition can definitely cause

 Eating too many carbohydrates is associated with pain due to yeast infections in the intestines and possibly in other organs, including the brain.
 Excessive carbohydrates may also cause heartburn or GERD.
 I am not sure of the mechanism, but reducing wheat, in particular, and at times reducing all carbohydrates in the diet causes relief from heartburn pain.
 Eating starches and grains can also cause an acidic condition in the body that can contribute to pain.